MLH-Fellowship/neuro-art/README.md

 ## To-do
 - [ ] BentoML Integration.
 Currently ran into the same error as [issue#1200](https://github.com/bentoml/BentoML/issues/1200).
 - [ ] Add customizable Hyperparamters
+- [ ] Save style and content weights for every implementation for future Reinforcement Learning.
+- [ ] Add a Gallery to show output images.
 - [ ] Add PyTorch implementation as a comparision.

 ## Team